 Central European University (CEU) invites applications for a doctoral researcher in political economy of energy transitions under the supervision of Professor Aleh Cherp in the Department of Environmental Sciences and Policy.
-The position is fully funded for 3.5 years starting from September 2017.
+The position is fully funded for 3.5 years with the application deadline in January and the start of the program around September.
 We are looking for a person who has serious interest in an academic career and demonstrated competence in quantitative research methods (e.g. statistical analysis and datasets management), especially in relation to energy systems.

 The research project will be designed in-line with the student's competencies and interests.
 Possible research topics include analysis of renewable energy deployment and Nationally Determined Contributions (NDCs) to climate change mitigation worldwide.
 Research will be embedded in the POLET project which is undertaken as part of CEU's Energy and Society Intellectual Themes Initiative.